Shippable/docs/sources/deploy/deploy-mvp-1.md

 ##1.
 Define `app_image`.

-* Description: `app_image` represents your Docker image in your pipeline.
+* **Description:** `app_image` represents your Docker image in your pipeline.
 In our example, we're using an image hosted on Docker hub.
-* Required: Yes.
+* **Required:** Yes.
-* Integrations needed: Docker Hub
-The list of supported Docker registries can be found [here](/platform/integration/overview/#supported-docker-registry-integrations).
+* **Integrations needed:** Docker Hub, or any [supported Docker registry](/platform/integration/overview/#supported-docker-registry-integrations).

 **Steps**

-    - Create an account integration using your Shippable account for your docker registry.
+1. Create an account integration using your Shippable account for your docker registry.
     Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).

-    - Set the friendly name of the integration as `app_docker_hub`.
-If you change the name, please change it also in the yml below.
+Copy the friendly name of the integration.

-* Yml block

-    Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
+1. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
   resources:
     - name: app_image # resource friendly name
       type: image
-      integration: app_docker_hub
+      integration: app_docker_hub # friendly name of your integration
       pointer:
         sourceName: devops/deploy_node_app #this will change based on registry
       seed: